transloadit/uppy.io/blog/2023-10-25-image-editor.md

 scaling function.
 Uppy uses
 [cropperjs v1.x](https://github.com/fengyuanchen/cropperjs) as an image editing library, and it has a `cropper.scale(scalingFactor)` function.
-Any image editing library is likely to have a similar function, or you'll want to manually code it up.
+Any image editing library is likely to have a similar function, or you’ll want to manually code it up.

 Your `.scale(scalingFactor)` should